 No matter what business you are in, there are always challenges to be overcome to be successful.
-For the PT private practice owner, there are four that are common across the board.
+For the physical therapy private practice owner, there are four that are common across the board.
 These challenges run the gamut from directing marketing, managing personnel, leading as an executive, and having the right CEO mindset in order to effectively communicate your ideal scene with your staff, patients and public.

 Marketing versus Prospecting: Knowing the Difference

-Marketing is one of the first major challenges that new PT owners are forced to contend with immediately upon opening their doors.
+Marketing is one of the first major challenges that new physical therapy owners are forced to contend with immediately upon opening their doors.
 In order to overcome this challenge, you will have to master the training necessary to develop the skills of communicating your message to people you have never met before.
 The goal is for you to be able to communicate your “WHY” for starting your practice, and your “WHAT” as your brand for what you want to be known by.
 Whether you have been in practice for decades or just started last week, you will need to be confident in “HOW” you plan to get your message out so that it is well received.

 Marketing is like farming.
 You go out and plant the seeds, water them and hope they take root to yield you a good crop.
-As a metric in PT private practice, you are always hoping to get 2X what the marketing action cost you but sometimes it doesn’t work for brand awareness alone.
+As a metric in private practice, you are always hoping to get 2X what the marketing action cost you but sometimes it doesn’t work for brand awareness alone.
 An example of this would be radio ads, TV ads, and participation in charity events.

 Prospecting is when you are actively going out with the intent of capturing new patients.
 These actions are more like hunting – they are designed to create an effect and bring in an intended result through your direct efforts.
 Some examples might include: visiting a doctor’s office for a lunch and learn, or doing a drop off with a success story or promote your survey results to an Allied Health professional.

-Every practice is going to be slightly different in terms of how much of one they should be doing over the other in order to dial in the correct balance.
+Every office is going to be slightly different in terms of how much of one they should be doing over the other in order to dial in the correct balance.
 Your success will also depend on where you are in the country, your patient demographics and your area of practice specialty.

 Understanding Marketing Roles